 You can only apply for a master plumber license if you have a journeyman license.
 A license is not required to do a plumbing apprenticeship in Michigan, though you will need to meet the requirements of the training program itself.

 With a journeyman license, you can do most types of plumbing work, including sewer and water line installation and repair and toilet repairs.
 You have the choice between working for yourself or a plumbing company.
 While master plumbers can do the same work, they also can open and run a Michigan plumbing business.

-The State Plumbing Board offers the plumbing exams.
+offers the plumbing exams.
 Michigan charges a $100 exam fee.
 Applicants also will submit to a criminal background check.

-Plumbers working in Michigan earn an average wage of $24.70.
+Plumbers working in Michigan earn an

 The Detroit Training Institute of Technology and the Brookins Construction Trade School have plumbing programs.
 Both schools offer financing for students, including payment plans and loans.
 Students can use this financial aid to purchase plumbing tools and supplies.

 To become a Michigan plumber, you need to do between 10-12 months of classroom training.
 Your school, the local union, or a plumbing company can help you find an apprenticeship.
 Apprenticeships usually last for four years.
 Then, you can apply for a journeyman license.